 Tigerair to operate under Scoot brand from July

-SINGAPORE: The Tigerair brand will cease to exist on Jul 25, when its operations will officially come under its sister budget airline Scoot, the two airlines said in a news release on Thursday (Jun 15).
+SINGAPORE: Tigerair will officially come under Scoot – its sister budget airline under the Singapore Airlines Group – on Jul 25, the two airlines said in a news release on Thursday (Jun 15).

-This marks the completion of the two airlines’ integration, a process which began in May last year, when they were brought under a common holding company, Budget Aviation.
+This marks the completion of the two carriers’ integration, a process which began in May last year, when they were brought under a common holding company, Budget Aviation.

 The airlines will operate under a common licence or Air Operator’s Certificate, and consequently, the flight designator code for all Scoot flights will be changed from TZ to TR – the code currently used for Tigerair flights.